 Environmental Stewardship.
 Our products and technologies continue to address our customers' sustainability challenges, tightening global regulatory standards and changing consumer preferences.
-In our Ecoservices segment, we provide sulfuric acid regeneration services that avoid significant landfill or deep well disposal.
-In our Catalyst Technologies segment, our zeolite catalysts are used for cleaner air applications and our silica catalysts are key for lightweighting and plastics recycling.
+In our Ecoservices segment, we provide sulfuric acid regeneration services that avoid significant landfill or deep well disposal of spent, or used, sulfuric acid.
+In our Advanced Materials & Catalysts segment, our zeolite catalysts are used for cleaner air applications and our advanced silicas are key for light weighting and plastics recycling.